a1v0/a1v0.de/README.md

     - If Contentlayer allows, make it an array or CSV of tags
     - Failing all that, consider instead categorising content into topics by splitting content into folders
 6. Add TOC to articles?
+7. The logo flashes really big sometimes when the page loads.
+Presumably that can be fixed by scaling down the SVG